gebim/win10---GPU-passthrough-on-Ubuntu/README.md

 1. Now the Linux host is ready and we can do the installation of Windows in the virtual machine.

 Open `virt-manger` and select the left top button 'create a new virtual machine'.

 ![](1.png)

 and browse for the image of win10.iso

 ![](2.png)

 ![](3.png)

 ![](4.png)

-step 4 will create in `/var/lib/libvirt/images/win10-2.qcow2` a file of 40GB and this represents the virtual disc space of win10 guest.
+step 4 creates in `/var/lib/libvirt/images/win10-2.qcow2` a file of 40GB.
+This represents the virtual disc space of win10 guest.
 It is arguably a good idea to define a 'custom storage' place that is not in the root partition.
 1. Ready to begin with the win10 installation:

 ![](5.png)

 Don´t forget to tick on 'customize configuration before install'.
 This brings us to all settings:

 ![](6.png)

 In the overview, we need to select UEFI as boot firmware.
 Under CPU we select 'copy host CPU selection'

 ![](7.png)

 here with 1 socket, 4 cores (4 remain for the host), and 2 threads.
 For the memory let's take half of the available.

 ![](8.png)

 Under 'Boot Options' select an additional 'cdrom 1' to mount the win10.iso.

 ![](9.png)

 Now we are ready to fire up the VM.
 Press quickly F2 to enter the UEFI and under 'Device manager  / secure boot configuration' disable 'Attempt Secure Boot'

 ![](10.png)

 Save and exit the UEFI. -> The installation of win10 starts.
 After the win10 installation perform an update and reboot the win10 guest.

 Note: Every Win10 should work but must be 64-bit.
 Some people recommend Win10 LTSC, due to the more predictable updates and longer support.